hedgehog1833/obsidian-timetracker/README.md

 ## Configuration

-### Time format
+### Time format: hours, minutes, seconds

 The format for how to print the stopwatch's current value.
-Default is `HH:mm:ss.SSS`.
-For more formats see [here](https://github.com/jsmreese/moment-duration-format#template-string).
+Default is to display hours, minutes and seconds `00:00:00`.
+Each can be turned on and off separately.

 ### Trimming

-Allows cutting off leading zeros, if the given format allows them.
-With this setting activated, `mm:ss.SSS` will show minutes not until the stopwatch reaches one minute.
+Allows cutting off leading zeros.
+With this setting activated, `01:10:01` will be displayed as `1:10:1`.